mr-n30/c-force/README.md

 # c-force
-A directory Brute-Force made in C. For now it only works on HTTP only sites.
+A directory Brute-Force tool made in C. For now it only works on HTTP only sites.
 TLS is not supported yet.
+It's not multithreaded yet

 # TODO:
 - Add TLS support
 - Add threading
 - Finish...
+Soon...